 On the first offense, the student will receive a "0" (zero) credit for the examination or assignment.
 For forms of cheating or dishonesty other than on examinations or assignments, the professor shall have the discretion to impose an appropriate penalty.
-Professors must send documentation of the first offense to the appropriate chair, the dean of the appropriate college, the Vice President for Academic Affairs, and the Dean of Students.
+Professors must send documentation of the first offense to the appropriate chair or associate dean, the dean of the appropriate college, the Chief Academic Officer and the Dean of Students.

 On the second offense in the same course, the student will receive an "F" in the course.
-Professors must send documentation of the second offense to the appropriate chair, the dean of the appropriate college, the Vice President for Academic Affairs, and the Dean of Students.
+Professors must send documentation of the second offense to the appropriate chair, or associate dean, the dean of the appropriate college, the Chief Academic Officer, and the Dean of Students.